 On the basis of the obtained results, your doctor will suggest a course of treatment.
 This treatment would therefore be safe and effective as the effect of laser or chemical peels on your body are already identified.
 Visit your dermatologist to get more insights and proceed ahead with your treatments for a beautiful and confident self.

-Also Read: What Are The Common Skin Diseases?
+Must Read: What Are The Common Skin Diseases?